-Having worked with fresh goods wholesalers and retailers from big to small, high end to price-driven, supermarkets, convenience stores and cash & carry chains it’s clear that replenishment teams walk a tightrope between spoilage costs and shelf presentation, so it’s really important to get the balance right.
+From fresh goods wholesalers to grocery retailers, from high-end to price-driven supermarkets, convenience stores to cash-and-carry chains, it is clear that replenishment teams walk a thin line between spoilage costs and shelf presentation.
+This relationship makes it important to get the balance right.

 All major retailers have contracts with suppliers that specify that items have an agreed minimum shelf life when delivered.
-But this information isn’t always given sufficient importance in replenishment, as sell-by dates vary from delivery to delivery.
-However, the variables can often be worked into forecasts.
+However, this information isn’t always given sufficient importance in replenishment, as sell-by dates vary from delivery to delivery.
+These variables, however, can often be worked into forecasts.

 3. Incorporate Forecasted Spoilage – Simulations Can Help

-Spoilage forecasts can be used in order parameter calculation, but we also use it in replenishment calculations by factoring in future spoilage.
-In DC environments we usually do this by introducing batch level inventory balances with ‘sell-by’ date information.
-This helps keep availability high by replenishing before stock spoils, and it also flags items that need to be sold quickly.
+Spoilage forecasts are useful in order parameter calculation, but good systems can also use them in replenishment calculations by factoring in future spoilage.
+In DC environments, we usually introduce batch level inventory balances with sell-by-date information.
+This data helps keep availability high by replenishing before stock spoils and flagging items that need to be sold quickly.

 5. Dive into Your Day-level Data

-Good data is essential for good grocery store inventory management, especially given it’s such a complex environment, but it’s not enough of itself.
-All the data in the world is of no help if you can’t access it and make sense of it easily.
-To do that you need a supermarket inventory management system with the power to handle big data, to interrogate it however you choose and to deliver results in real time.
-After all, if you’re managing fresh goods, a two hours wait for an answer to an important question is two hours too long.
+Good data is essential for good grocery store inventory management, especially since it is such a complex environment, but the data alone is not enough.
+All the data in the world is of no help if you cannot access it and make sense of it easily.
+To achieve that, you need a supermarket inventory management system with the power to handle big data, granularize it however you choose, and deliver results in real time.
+After all, if you’re managing fresh goods, a two-hour wait for an answer to an important question is two hours too long.